Showing posts with label Peter Rodulfo. Show all posts

 'There is surely a nearer apprehension of any thing that delights us in our dreams, than in our waked senses........I thank God for my happy dreams, as I do for my good rest, for there is a satisfaction in them unto reasonable desires, and such as can be content with a fit of happiness; and surely it is not a melancholy conceit to think we are all asleep in this world, and that the conceits of this life are as mere dreams to those of the next, as the Phantasms of the night, to the conceit of the day'.
 [1]

 Dreams were rich nourishment for Browne's imagination, not least because he was able to lucid dream, that is, to be conscious of oneself actually dreaming, and thus able to take an active instead of a passive role in the events occurring in a dream, effectively controlling the action of a dream.
-Browne elucidates on his rare gift in Religio Medici thus -
+He elucidated on his rare gift in Religio Medici thus -

 'yet in one dream I can compose a whole Comedy, behold the action, apprehend the jests, and laugh myself awake at the conceits thereof; were my memory as faithful as my reason is then fruitful, I would never study but in my dreams, and this time also would I choose for my devotions, but our grosser memories have then so little hold of our abstracted understandings, that they forget the story, and can only relate to our awaked souls, a confused and broken tale of that that hath passed'.
 [2]

 On Dreams opens with fleeting allusion to night and sleep, themes which, together with dreams inspired some of the greatest passages of Browne's literary art.
-Citing the Old Testament book of Genesis and its story of Jacob's dream, Joseph's interpretation of the Egyptian pharaoh's dreams and Nebuchadnezzar's demand not only for the interpretation of his dream but of his dream itself, Browne in common with other Renaissance thinkers viewed dreams as God-given communications and their interpretation sanctioned in the Bible.
+Citing the Old Testament book of Genesis and its story of Jacob's dream, Joseph's interpretation of the Egyptian pharaoh's dreams and Nebuchadnezzar's demand not only for the interpretation of his dream but of his dream itself.
+In common with other Renaissance thinkers Browne viewed dreams as God-given communications and their interpretation sanctioned in the Bible.

-Even as late as the seventeenth century the little-understood psychic phenomena of the dream was believed to be of either divine or diabolical origin.
-Browne's remark that, 'We have little doubt there be demoniacal dreams' seems to be an observation based upon personal, first-hand experience.
-If there are demonic dreams Browne argues -
+As late as the seventeenth century the little-understood psychic phenomena of the dream was believed to be of either divine or diabolical origin.
+Browne's remark that, 'We have little doubt there be demoniacal dreams' seems to be an observation based upon personal, first-hand experience, and he proposed-

 'Why may there not be Angelical ?
 If there be Guardian spirits, they may not be unactively about us in sleep, but may sometimes order our dreams, and many strange hints, instigations, or discoveries which are so amazing unto us, may arise from such foundations'.